Disposable Camera

 With the popular disposable film camera in the late 1980s, photography became more informal and easygoing.
 It was no longer essential to carry around a bulky, expensive camera and four rolls of film in your pocket.
 You could keep a cheap disposable camera in your pocket at all times and never miss a wonderful moment or beautiful landscape.
 Disposable cameras are compact box cameras designed for use by amateur photographers in harsh conditions.

-Nowadays, we all have cameras on our phones and tablets.
-However, taking images using a disposable camera is still a frequent habit.
-These small disposable cameras are capable of taking all-encompassing photographs that produce stunning images.
+Nowadays, we all have cameras on our phones and tablets with computational photography that can create perfect images in any condition.
+However, taking images using a disposable camera is still a frequent and growing habit.
+These small disposable cameras are capable of taking all-encompassing photographs that produce stunning, unpredictable results that algorithms can’t generate.

 Camera for Disposal